Neck Lift

 Appointment New Patient Appointment or 214-645-8300

-UT Southwestern’s experienced cosmetic surgeons and plastic surgeons are experts in advanced techniques for neck lifts.
-By conducting research studies, we are able to bring the latest advancements from the lab to the bedside for our patients, with whom we work closely in order to understand their goals and provide treatment to help meet them.
+UT Southwestern’s experienced cosmetic and plastic surgeons are experts in advanced techniques for neck lifts.
+By conducting research studies, we are able to bring the latest advancements from the lab to the bedside for our patients, with whom we work closely to understand their goals and provide treatment to help meet them.

 A neck lift can benefit patients who have: